 Members come in many different forms, some will be individual investors, who might have a relatively modest net worth, others will be specialist insurance companies, set up specifically to write business at Lloyd's and worth billions of dollars.
 The word Member applies equally to both.

-Even though the Syndicate is the one who provides the insurance to the policyholder, they will not sell the insurance directly to the policyholder, Instead a Syndicate will employ a Managing General Agent (MGA) to underwrite the insurance on its behalf.
-Some MGAs will deal with multiple Syndicates and some will deal with just one Syndicate.
+Even though the Syndicate is the one who provides the insurance to the policyholder, they will not sell the insurance directly to the policyholder, instead a Syndicate will employ a Managing Agent (not to be confused with a Managing General Agent - MGA - which is a separate type of entity) to underwrite the insurance on its behalf.
+Some Managing Agents will deal with multiple Syndicates and some will deal with just one Syndicate.

-The MGA will most often arrange the insurance through insurance brokers.
+The Managing Agent will most often arrange the insurance through insurance brokers.

 That's quite a few different groups, so here's an image showing how they all fit together.